gardener/gardener/docs/extensions/logging-and-monitoring.md

 ## Tips

+- Be careful to create `ClusterFilters` and `ClusterParsers` with unique names because they are not namespaced.
+We use `pod_name` for filters with one container and `pod_name--container_name` for pods with multiple containers.
 - Be careful to match exactly the log names that you need for a particular parser in your filters configuration.
 The regular expression you will supply will match names in the form `kubernetes.pod_name.<metadata>.container_name`.
 If there are extensions with the same container and pod names, they will all match the same parser in a filter.
 That may be a desired effect, if they all share the same log format.
 But it will be a problem if they don't.
 To solve it, either the pod or container names must be unique, and the regular expression in the filter has to match that unique pattern.
 A recommended approach is to prefix containers with the extension name and tune the regular expression to match it.
 For example, using `myextension-container` as container name and a regular expression `kubernetes.mypod.*myextension-container` will guarantee match of the right log name.
 Make sure that the regular expression does not match more than you expect.
 For example, `kubernetes.systemd.*systemd.*` will match both `systemd-service` and `systemd-monitor-service`.
 You will want to be as specific as possible.
 - It's a good idea to put the logging configuration into the Helm chart that also deploys the extension *controller*, while the monitoring configuration can be part of the Helm chart/deployment routine that deploys the *component* managed by the controller.